 Between the tears and the focusing over several days I compiled a plan to move forward with my life, I should say a sort of plan.
 I had written down what I did not want in my life and a list of what I did want.
 This was not my bucket list; it was a loose way of saying I made the effort to put some thought into what life might be.

 I must say, I felt better for making an effort…a pat on the back, good work Barb.
 Ya, right; who was I fooling?
 If it was that easy everyone would feel better in a short time after a loss.
 After feeling sad, lonely and afraid to delve into the topic of what do I want to make of myself now; I finally “DID” the plan.

-Making a decision was the hardest for me and many people will tell you it still is the hardest thing for me to do.
+Making a decision was the hardest for me to do and many people will tell you it still is the hardest thing to do.
 See, I admit it, does that mean half of the problem was solved?
 Maybe, but I still had to step into the choices I made, knowing there was no right or wrong choice.

-Having choices and making decisions to move forward brought with it joy, friendships and experiences I would not have had if I didn’t take that first step forward.
+Having choices and making decisions to move forward in my life brought with it joy, friendships and experiences I would not have had if I didn’t take that first step forward.

 I am grateful for the inner strength I found and the numerous supportive people I met along the way.
 I couldn’t have done it without them.
 When the intent is set, sometimes the supports show up in mysterious ways.

 All my best